Here are the highlights of the meeting:

 All board members were present.

-Public Expression 2nd Session:
+Public Expression 2nd Session(no speakers 1st session):